My best practices for working with product documentation.

 Before I start with the actual search, let’s begin with some basics.
 Most documentation is organized and structured into categories or parts.
 Typically, the product documentation itself provides a search form — in many cases with some filtering options.
 And most documentation is missing an introduction on how to use the documentation and its search.
 The good news is that most search engines — either built into the documentation portal or regular Internet search portals — offer some basic logical operators and common search capabilities.

 This first approach is a quick way to find the relevant parts when you know where to locate it.
 Let’s take a look at the IBM Cloud documentation portal:

 Below the search form are tabs for sections like Develop, Tutorials or API & SDK reference.
-If I wanted to find something in the docs for IBM Watson Assistant, I would click on All product docs, then check the box for the category AI/machine learning and then locate the tile for Watson Assistant (managed).
+If I wanted to find something in the docs for IBM watsonx Assistant, I would click on All product docs, then check the box for the category AI/machine learning and then locate the tile for watsonx Assistant (managed).
 Similarly, I could enable the category Databases to only see tiles for, e.g., Db2 on Cloud or Databases for MongoDB.

 Within the service documentation, typically there are sections named Get Started, Tutorials, How to, Reference and more that organize the offered information and make it easier to find the relevant page or subsection.
-For Watson Assistant, the page Expressions for accessing objects is under Reference.
+For watsonx Assistant, the page Expressions for accessing objects is under Reference.
 I use that page quite often for help on how to process chatbot input.